dlang/DIPs/DIPs/DIP1xxx.md

 ## Rationale

-When using a lot of enums, typing their name become a chore, let save some tping for later more important code
+When using a lot of enums, typing their name become a chore, let save some typing for later more important code

 Check other languages